Risk management policy

 Resources may be freed up to undertake more productive criminal investigation

 The civil litigation may succeed and the criminal organisationmay stop its activities and may be bound to make reparations

 Further resources may be obtained in light of a demonstable shortfall

 Risk Management is the co-ordinated activities designed and operated to manage risk and exercise control within an organisation.
-The proactive identification, classification and control of issues that may affect the NHSCFA’s delivery of its objectives.
+It is the proactive identification, classification and control of issues that may affect the NHSCFA’s delivery of its objectives.
 It is a fundamental activity that is embedded in our strategic and business planning and project management processes.
 Whilst the Board accepts that not all risk can be eliminated, it is committed to reducing its risks to an acceptable level wherever possible.

-An issue is defined as an event that has happened, or is happening.
+An issue is defined as an event that has happened or is happening.
 It is a ‘known’ as opposed to an ‘unknown’ quantity.